 How can I update my existing Instant 27001 implementation?

-Once the ISO 27001 amendment is final, an update kit will be made available for existing customers.
+Once ISO 27001:2022 is published, an update kit will be made available for existing customers.

 This update kit will contain the following: